Skip to main content

 • Does the researcher (with their collaborators) have the training and experience to conduct the research?

-• Is the project design and implementation ethical (e.g. can students opt out of the research component of the project without implications for their unit performance)?
+• Are the project design and implementation ethical (e.g. can students opt out of the research component of the project without implications for their unit performance)?

 • Does a blanket ethics approval exist for this project or do the team have an appropriate plan to obtain ethics approval through one of the University’s Human Research Ethics Committees (HRECs)?